Why Visit Rajasthan? Rajasthan is also called “Land of Kings” and is one of India’s most colorful states.

 Usually, our driver gave us some additional tips about the places that we were going to visit in a few days so we could have a look in advance to see if we wanted to add those to our travel plans.

 Each evening we made the final arrangements with him for the next day.

 It worked out really well and turned out to be a comfortable way to visit the country in October.
 It was still very hot and we were always happy to jump back in the air-conditioned car after we had spent a few hours in the summer heat

-We booked our personal driver with Swagatam Tours and we were very happy with this decision.
+You can book your private chauffeured tour on Tourradar.
+We found it a very safe and comfortable way to discover Rajasthan.
 Our driver was always on time, he drove us safely through Rajasthan and gave us a lot of information about India and the local customs.